LaurentRDC/pandoc-pyplot/README.md

     ```
 ```

+Caption formatting is either plain text or Markdown.
+LaTeX-style math is also support in captions (using dollar signs $...$).

 ### Including scripts

 If you find yourself always repeating some steps, inclusion of scripts is possible using the `include` parameter.
 For example, if you want all plots to have the [`ggplot`](https://matplotlib.org/tutorials/introductory/customizing.html#sphx-glr-tutorials-introductory-customizing-py) style, you can write a very short preamble `style.py` like so: